mateosolinho/API-Wrapper/README.md

-# Fortnite-API-Wrapper-
+# Fortnite-API-Wrapper
-Practice on obtaining data in the Fornite API about the stats of a specific player
+Obtaining stats for a specific player by making API calls for practice